cypress-io/cypress-docker-images/factory/README.md

 [Chrome versions](https://www.ubuntuupdates.org/package/google_chrome/stable/main/base/google-chrome-stable)

-This browser is currently available only for the `Linux/amd64` platform.
+This browser is available for the `Linux/amd64` platform in all versions, and for the `Linux/arm64` platform in Chrome `151` and above.

 ### CHROME_FOR_TESTING_VERSION